gluxon/gluxon.github.io/_posts/2014-05-23-Why-does-GitHub-let-me-commit-as-other-people.md

+---
+layout: default
+title: Blogging Like a Hacker
+---

 ## Why does GitHub let me commit as other people?

-# Commits From Anyone

 I was investigating an issue on one of my team's repositories today.
 While I had never entered my password to complete a Git push, my GitHub account was